 Many summer cookouts include a crudité platter full of bone-healthy vegetables.
 Nestled somewhere between the potato chips and the condiments often sits a delicious veggie-filled tray complete with carrots, cucumbers, and celery.
 When you begin by munching on alkalizing vegetables, you not only fill your stomach, but you balance your pH.
 Several studies illustrate that vegetables are positively associated with bone density.1

-Carrots, for example, are a Foundation Food in the Save Our Bones Program, providing 11 Foundation Supplements for building bones.
+Carrots, for example, are a Foundation Food in the Osteoporosis Reversal Program, providing 11 Foundation Supplements for building bones.
 Not only does the beta-carotene content in carrots make bones more fracture-resistant2, but they are also delicious when served with a plain yogurt-based dip.

 You may be able to munch on cucumbers.
 These crunchy and delicious vegetables are filled with silica, and also contain bone-building magnesium.
 Silica helps with collagen formation, as well as assists with the assimilation of calcium.
 Cucumbers are made of over 95% water and are an excellent way to stay hydrated while enjoying the warm summer temperatures.